opentechschool-zurich/py-co-learning/the-hard-way/setup-windows.md

 ## Install Python

 - Get Python 3 from the https://python.org website.
-- Run the Python 3 installer and make sure that you check the checkbox about adding Python to the PATH
+- Run the Python 3 installer and __make sure that you check the checkbox about adding Python to the PATH__:
   ![](images/python-win-installer.png)

+It's fine to use the default "Install Now" setting, but you really should check the "Add Python 3 to PATH" checkbox befaure clicking on it!

 If you forgot to add Python to the path, here are detailed instructions on how to manually do it: